Helping ADHD-challenged couples worldwide

 Frequently Asked Questions

-Here's the answer: Individuals and couples need a structure for learning and practicing new skills and habits.
+Individuals and couples—and therapists, too— need a structure for learning and practicing new skills and habits.

 We base ADHD Success Training on the knowledge and expertise that Dr. Robin and I have amassed over a combined 50 years.
-By now, we’re very clear about what works for most individuals and couples:
+Here's what we found works best for most individuals and couples:

 —Taking time to dispel myths and process reactions to the diagnosis (independently and as a couple)

-—Learning about the array of options (e.g. medication, organizational strategies, and so forth)
+—Learning about the array of treatment options (e.g. medication, organizational strategies, and so forth)

 —Practicing step-by-step strategies designed to slow your ADHD-fueled roller coaster (or at least make the ride more fun, less life-threatening!)